 You will need one of the original Infinity Engine games or the free BG II demo.
 If you’re not using Windows, here are some ideas on how to complete the install.
-GemRB comes with its own demo, but it is trivial.
+GemRB comes with its own demo, but it is short.

 Due to low interest, GemRB does not support the EE versions of the games, though there has always been considerable feature overlap.

 After you have the games, you can also install any mods.
 They should work out of the box, but any that modify the EXE files could lack the functionality those hacks achieved.
 Installing the fixpacks is highly recommended.

-The downloads do not come with installers, so just unpack them and run GemRB.
+The downloads do not come with installers, so just unpack them in a game folder and run GemRB.
 MacOS is the only exception with its bundle.
-On Windows make sure you have the Visual Studio 2017 Redistributable, as GemRB will fail to start without two of its DLLs.
+On Windows make sure you have the Visual Studio 2017 Redistributable (32-bit), as GemRB will fail to start without two of its DLLs.

 If you downloaded the sources instead, follow the compilation instructions.
 GemRB can even run from the build dir without installing.

 Consider changing settings only after running GemRB for the first time.
 In this case you can skip this whole section.

 GemRB uses a settings file primarily to know where to look for the game data when not running from within a game folder or when the path is not passed to it.
 The other reason you might want to edit it is to change other settings like resolution, input tweaks or debugging toggles.